maymplin/100-days-of-code/log.md

 **Today's Progress**: Completed Day 1 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

-**Thoughts:** I know rules say that I should record pure coding time, instead of tutorials, but I'm giving myself a pass for now.
+**Thoughts:** I know the rules say that I should record pure coding time, instead of tutorials, but I'm giving myself a pass for now.
 I do plan to keep working on my Job Search Tracker application.

 **Link to work:** [100 Days of Python Day 1 replit](https://replit.com/@maylin21/band-name-generator-start)